holistic education child

 • Experience: Learning is active, not passive.
 Students are encouraged to be curious, to ask questions, and to learn by doing through experiments, field trips, and hands-on projects.

-Holistic vs. Traditional Education: What’s the Difference?
+complete vs. Traditional Education: What’s the Difference?

 It’s helpful to see the approaches side-by-side.
 Remember, most schools today are a blend of both, but this shows the philosophical differences.

-Aspect Traditional Approach Holistic Approach
+Aspect Traditional Approach complete approach

 Primary Focus Academic knowledge, standardized test scores.
 Whole child: academic, emotional, social, physical.